-Metro Service Councils set dates of public meetings, publish hearing notices in local newspapers and send LEP and minority communities written notification to elected officials, other operators and key stakeholder groups.
+Activity Months Prior to Service Change Service Planning staff reviews preliminary proposals.
+7 Metro Service Councils set dates of public meetings, publish hearing notices in local newspapers and send LEP and minority communities written notification to elected officials, other operators and key stakeholder groups.
 Confer with Labor Relations and Union representatives.
 5-6 Service Planning staff provides information on proposed changes to the Metro Bus Operators Subcommittee and at quarterly meetings held with the region's municipal and local operators.
 3 Communication Department posts information proposed changes on Metro's website.
 5 Operations staff distributes meeting notices on board vehicles.
-Public outreach at key transportation centers, bus stops, and on board customer interface occurs as well.
+Public outreach at key transportation centers, bus stops, and on-board customer interface occurs as well.
 Minimum one month prior to public hearings Metro Service Councils conduct public hearings.
 4 Metro Service Councils approve final service change program.
-3 Metro Board receives the Service Councils' approved service change program as a Receive and File item. 줃 Communication Department prepares press releases on final program and program brochures are distributed on-board Metro vehicles and other outlets. ÷
+3 Metro Board receives the Service Councils' approved service change program as a Receive and File item.
+2 Communication Department prepares press releases on final program and program brochures are distributed on-board Metro vehicles and other outlets.
+1

-The distribution of information will include line number, line name, route change information and/or fare change proposals.
-Other public outreach occurs at key transportation centers, but stops, and bus and rail stations 30 days prior to the public hearing date.
+The distribution of information will include line number, line name, route change information, and/or fare change proposals.
+Other public outreach occurs at key transportation centers, bus stops, and bus and rail stations 30 days prior to the public hearing date.
 These efforts are made to reach and engage customers who may not have time to attend a public hearing and to inform them of alternative communication methods available to file public comments.
 Public participation in the public hearing process is an important step in assisting staff and Metro Service Councils in developing and approving final service change proposals.
 Table 6.2 provides a timeline for public notification activities.